 Where an employer fails to take what the employee tells him seriously (or at face value) it may give rise to the employee making a claim for constructive dismissal.

-Notwithstanding, our employer had failed to observe the mutual trust and confidence by failing to demonstrate “adequate prevention methods” to eradicate harassment from reoccurring.
-It had ‘omitted to act’ to render any training, consultations or advice to its employees.
-Despite the fact our employer had a harassment policy insitu, it had failed to “implement” its policies and procedures within the workforce at large.
+Notwithstanding, our employer had failed to observe the mutual trust and confidence by failing to demonstrate adequate prevention methods to eradicate harassment from reoccurring.
+The employer had omitted to render any training, consultations or advice to its employees.
+Despite the fact our employer had a harassment policy insitu, it had failed to implement its policies and procedures within the workforce at large.
 It is not enough for an employer to rely upon the fact it has a Harassment Policy.
 The employers Harassment Policy has to be “effectual” and “effectively communicated” to all its employees – See: Beadles Group Ltd v Angelica Graham.
 Also, see “fiduciary obligations”.

 Bracebridge Engineering Ltd v Darby IRLR 3 EAT